nextyfine-dev/crypto-shield/README.md

 ### EncryptDecryptOptions

-The `EncryptDecryptOptions` interface defines the configuration options available when initializing an instance of the `EncryptDecrypt` class.
+The `EncryptDecryptOptions` interface defines the configuration options available when initializing an instance of the `CryptoShield` class.

 #### Properties